Geelong Secondary Schools & Community Digital Learning Hub

 AARNet will also provide partners with access to eduroam, a global network access service that provides students and teachers with seamless wireless and internet connectivity when moving to or visiting universities, further learning institutions and research facilities worldwide.

-Technology upgrades and tools such as SparkBoards will create state-of-the-art Smart Classrooms across the region, opening a door for students who currently have no access, or limited access to technology.
+Technology upgrades and tools such as SparkBoards will create state-of-the-art Smart Classrooms across the region, providing opportunity for students who currently have limited access to technology.

 - Digital Schools Network enabling collaboration with schools in Asia, the US and NZ